 Message Cause Resolution Lifecycle Controller disabled The system is turned on or restarted while iDRAC is initializing.
 This occurs if: The system is turned on immediately after AC power is connected to the system.
 The system is restarted immediately after resetting iDRAC.
 Lifecycle Controller is manually disabled Wait for a minute after resetting iDRAC to restart the system, so that iDRAC initializes.
 Press <f2> during POST, select System Setup > iDRAC Settings > Lifecycle Controller > Enable.</f2> Lifecycle Controller in Recovery mode The embedded device that has a backup of the product may contain corrupted data.
 Ungracefully exits Lifecycle Controller for three consecutive times if one of the following conditions occur: 3 consecutive unsuccessful attempts to enter Lifecycle Controller GUI.
-3 consecutive unsuccessful attempts to complete inventory collection.
-3 consecutive unsuccessful attempts to perform tasks in Automated Task applications.
 Enable Lifecycle Controller.
 For more information, see Enabling Lifecycle Controller